-Departments, overseen statewide by the Michigan Department of Health and Human Services, regularly monitors blood levels in children throughout Michigan communities.
+23 An example of this type of misleading public statement is found in a MDEQ document entitled, "DEQ Frequently Asked Questions, Water Lead Levels in the City of Flint, September, 2015" which stated, "Are there other ways the city monitors for lead exposure?
+The County Health Departments, overseen statewide by the Michigan Department of Health and Human Services, regularly monitors blood levels in children throughout Michigan communities.
 The leading cause of lead poisoning is exposure to lead paint.
 Blood lead level testing results for the 12-month period just after the City of Flint changed its water source (May 2014 - April 2015) showed no significant change in the pattern of blood lead levels in Flint, compared to the previous three years.
-This data suggests the recent change in water source by the City of Flint has not contributed to an increase in lead exposure throughout the community." (emphasis added).
+This data suggests the recent change in water source by the City of Flint has not contributed to an increase in lead exposure throughout the community."
+(Emphasis added)

-- 283. On September 25, 2015, Wurfel falsely advised media and the public that MDHHS officials have re-examined its blood lead level data and the MDHHS statistics do not show the same upward trend documented by Dr. Hanna-Attisha. - 284.
-On September 28, 2015, Wurfel stated publicly that the Flint water crisis was becoming "near-hysteria" because of Dr. Hanna-Attisha's report.
-He said that he wouldn't call her reports "irresponsible.
+- 206. On September 28, 2015, Wurfel stated publicly that the Flint water crisis was becoming "near-hysteria" because of Dr. Hanna-Attisha's report.
+He said that he wouldn't call her reports "...irresponsible.
 I would call them unfortunate."
-Wurfel finished his remarks that day by falsely stating that "Flint's drinking water is safe in that it's meeting state and federal standards." - 285.
-On September 29, 2015, Wurfel referred Del Toral to the EPA as a "rogue employee." - 286.
+Wurfel finished his remarks that day by falsely stating that "Flint's drinking water is safe in that it's meeting state and federal standards." - 207.
+On September 29, 2015, Wurfel referred to EPA Del Toral as a "rogue employee." - 208.
 By late September 2015, reconnecting to the Detroit water system was the only reasonable option to protect the health and safety of the Flint water users.
 Yet the State deliberately chose not to proceed in this fashion.
-Instead, on or about October 2, 2015, State officials announced that the State would appoint a Flint Water Advisory Task Force and would provide water filters designed to eliminate the lead in the water to Flint water users.
+Instead, on or about October 2, 2015, State officials announced that the State would appoint a Flint Water Advisory Task Force and would provide water filters designed to eliminate the lead in the water to Flint water users. - 209.
+On October 8, 2015, the Governor recognized that he could no longer pretend that the water from the Flint River was safe.
+He finally ordered Flint to reconnect with the Detroit water system, which contained corrosion control chemicals. - 210.
+The reconnect to DWSD took place on or about October 16, 2015.

-- 287. On October 8, 2015, the Governor recognized that he could no longer pretend that the water from the Flint River was safe.
-He finally ordered Flint to reconnect with the Detroit water system which contained corrosion control chemicals. - 288.
-The re-connect to DWSD took place on or about October 16, 2015. - 289.
-Throughout the period of time between April 2014 (when Flint's water source changed to the Flint River) through October 16, 2015 (when Flint 's water source switched back to the DWSD) MDEQ officials either: - Falsely represented that Flint was using optimized corrosion control chemicals to treat the water for purposes of preventing lead poisoning, when in fact, they were not; or - Adhered to the faulty regulatory position that Flint could poison its citizens with lead contaminated water for two sixmonth monitoring intervals and then decide if corrosion control chemicals were necessary. - 290.
+- 211. Throughout the period of time between April 2014 (when Flint's water source changed to the Flint River) through October 16, 2015 (when Flint 's water source switched back to the DWSD) MDEQ officials either: - a.
+Falsely represented that Flint was using optimized corrosion control chemicals to treat the water for purposes of preventing lead poisoning, when in fact, they were not; or - b.
+Adhered to the faulty regulatory position that Flint could poison its citizens with lead contaminated water for two six month monitoring intervals and then decide if corrosion control chemicals were necessary. - 212.
 On October 18, 2015, MDEQ Director Wyant emailed Governor Snyder and admitted that the delayed implementation of optimized corrosion control for two six-month intervals while Flint's citizens were being lead poisoned was improper.
 Wyant wrote: